 Creative, analytical, and critical thinking are vital for effective problem-solving on individual matters as well as larger Air Force level issues.
 This core topic guides learners through problem-solving models to be able to make the best decision possible with the information available.
-It prepares students to feel comfortable making decisions as leaders where there may be second and third order effects and to understand what biases they may have as individuals.
+It prepares students to feel comfortable making decisions as leaders where there may be second and third order effects and understands how one-sided thinking can influence perspectives.
 Students will reflect on theoretical problems and review experiential activities to ensure skills learned are applied in pressure-filled situations.